glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 *The good news is that if you can get the ball rolling by generating a few promising ideas, you'll feel a lot more confident very quickly.*

-That's why I created this list of best man speech prompts to help you generate the raw material you can mould into a kick-ass best man speech.
+That's why I created this list of Best Man speech prompts to help you generate the raw material you can mould into a kick-ass Best Man speech.

 Let’s jump in…

 ## 1) How did you first meet?

-**Cast your mind back to how you first became friends with the groom.**
+**Cast your mind back to how you first became friends with the Groom.**

-Your earliest encounter can set the stage for your unique relationship and history with the groom.
+Your earliest encounter can set the stage for your unique relationship and history with the Groom.

 And talking about it early in your speech gives valuable context for the audience for what’s to come.

-**Try to remember when and where you first met the groom and what your first impressions of them were.**
+**Try to remember when and where you first met the Groom and what your first impressions of them were.**

 Perhaps you met at school or at university or via a mutual friend?